wangxiang4/book/docs/math/0 Core Course/22 Chapter6 plane geometry Module1 parallel lines Module2 triangles upper.md

 ## 3.Focus 1
 __The finding angles__
 - When __parallel lines are combined with special figures__,
-  the resulting angles must be analyzed using __both the relationships of parallel lines and those of the special figures__.
+  the angles must be analyzed using __both the relationships of parallel lines and the angle relationships of special figures__.
-- Note special figures such as __right triangles__ and __isosceles triangles__.
+- Note: special figures such as __right triangles__ and __isosceles triangles__.